 The Parks, Recreation, and Leisure Studies program is accredited by the Council on Accreditation for Parks, Recreation, Tourism, and Related Professions (COAPRT).
-As accrediting body, COAPRT is accredited by the Council on Higher Education Accreditation (CHEA).
+As an accrediting body, COAPRT is accredited by the Council on Higher Education Accreditation (CHEA).

 COAPRT standard 2.05.05 requires programs to report aggregated data and additional evidence reflecting program academic quality and student achievement.
-Results for the most recent academic year (AY 2020-20121) follow:
+Results for the most recent academic year (AY 2022-2023) follow:

-- Outcome 2 Result: In 2020, 90% of the students scored at or above 73% on the assignment.
-The overall mean grade for the assignment was an 81%.
+- Outcome 2 Result: In 2022, 89% of the students scored at or above 73% on the assignment.
+The overall mean grade for the assignment was an 90%.

-- Outcome 3 Result: In 2020, 75% of students scored at or above 73% on the assignment.
-The overall mean grade for the assignment was an 84%.
+- Outcome 3 Result: In 2022, 100% of students scored at or above 73% on the assignment.
+The overall mean grade for the assignment was an 84.3%.

 CHEA requires accredited institutions to inform the public about "degree and accreditation mills."
 Cautions concerning these are summarized in a video that can be viewed on the CHEA website.

 According to CHEA, degree mills and accreditation mills mislead and harm.
 In the United States, degrees and certificates from mills may not be acknowledged by other institutions when students seek to transfer or go to graduate school.
 Employers may not acknowledge degrees and certificates from degree mills when providing tuition assistance for continuing education.
 "Accreditation" from an accreditation mill can mislead students and the public about the quality of an institution or program.
-In the presence of degree mills and accreditation mills, students may spend a good deal of money and receive neither an education nor a useable credential.
+In the presence of degree mills and accreditation mills, students may spend a good deal of money and receive neither an education nor a usable credential.